Who will not like to know something about the unknown? Who wouldn’t love to have their views answered? Who doesn’t love to solve the mystery?

 What is Curious?

-The word curious is derived from the old french word curios meaning odd, strange, or interested, or a Latin curiosus meaning careful, diligent, and eager.
+The word curious is derived from the old French word curios meaning odd, strange, or interested, or the Latin curious meaning careful, diligent, and eager.

-The word also describes the excitement, anxiousness, or impatience of a human being when he or she wants to explore, investigate, learn and get knowledge of various things or topics in this world.
+The word also describes the excitement, anxiousness, or impatience of a human being when he or she wants to explore, investigate, learn and gain knowledge of various things or topics in this world.

 The word is also related to expecting and demanding a high standard of perfection.
-The word curious can also be understood by an example of a student who is ready for learning and gaining knowledge.
+The word curious can also be understood by an example of a student who is ready to learn and gain knowledge.

 Having curiosity aroused in yourself means being curious.
 A child having his or her interest in various animated kids movies is an example of being curious.

-Curious are majorly related to all factors of the development of human beings, in which obtain the procedure of learning and wish to obtain skills and knowledge.
+Curious is majorly related to all factors of the development of human beings, in which they obtain the procedure of learning and wish to obtain skills and knowledge.

 What is Inquisitive?